Poinsettia Care Tips

-However, poinsettias are fragile plants, and by the end of Christmas, some of them get so bruised and damaged that most people just consign them to the garbage bin.
-Getting a decorative plant is an investment and with proper care, you can have poinsettia plants that last more than a season.
+Poinsettia is the quintessential Christmas plant.
+Its bright-red and vibrant green hues are the colors most people associate with Christmas.
+While they are in-demand during the holidays, poinsettias are fragile plants, and by the end of Christmas, some of them get so bruised and damaged that most people just consign them to the garbage bin.
+Getting an artificial plant is an investment that will save you time and effort, but if you’re still adamant about getting a natural one, you need to focus on giving it proper care so you can have poinsettia plants that last more than a season.

 To keep the poinsettia blooming, a constant temperature of 65-75 degrees Fahrenheit is ideal.
 Avoid exposing them to drafts or sudden changes in temperature.
 Dried-out or thin poinsettias are a sign of changes in weather, and being subtropical plants, they won’t appreciate a sudden change of climate.
 A greenhouse is perfect for growing poinsettias.
 If you don’t have one, your basement would make a good substitute.